 How to travel between Matsuyama and Tokyo

 ANA and JAL operate several flights per day between Matsuyama and Tokyo's Haneda Airport.
 Flight duration is 90 minutes.
-The regular one way fare is around 37,000 yen, but discounts tickets are typically available for 10,000 to 26,000 yen.
-Furthermore, Jetstar Japan operates flights between Matsuyama and Narita Airport at fares that are typically below 10,000 yen.
+The regular one way fare is around 37,000 yen, but discounts tickets are typically available for 11,000 to 27,000 yen.
+Furthermore, Jetstar Japan operates flights between Matsuyama and Narita Airport at fares that are typically around 6,000 yen.

 Take the JR Tokaido/Sanyo Shinkansen from Tokyo to Okayama (3.5 hours) and transfer to a JR Shiokaze limited express train for Matsuyama (2.5 hours).
 The entire one way trip takes around 6.5 hours and costs about 20,000 yen.

 Because the Japan Rail Pass is not valid on Nozomi trains, pass holders have to use Hikari or Sakura trains between Tokyo and Okayama, which adds about 45-60 minutes to the travel time.
 Otherwise, the pass fully covers the trip.